 As the Southern Africa region became politically stable, hope for regional peace, democracy and development grew.
 It took visionary leaders in the mid 1990’s to give live to a dream of trans-frontier conservation areas (TFCAs) in Southern Africa.
 In 1997 the Peace Parks Foundation was founded by: HRH Prince Bernhard of the Netherlands, Nelson Mandela and Dr Anton Rupert.

-The Southern Africa Peace Parks incorporate over a million square meters (375 000 square miles) and covers over half of declared conservation estate in the region.
+The southern Africa peace parks incorporate over a million square kilometres (375 000 square miles) and covers over half of declared conservation estate in the region.
 It’s the size of two countries combined like Spain and France!

 A wide range of different projects are undertaken by the Peace Parks Foundation which includes: community involvement, wildlife relocation, water and fire management, GIS analyses and mapping and veterinary services.
 The four pillars are: securing protected land, training wildlife managers, training tourism managers and improving accessibility through infrastructure and policy development.